nasa/openmct/docs/src/guide/index.md

 for a decorator, this will be whichever provider, decorator, or aggregator is next in the sequence of decorators.

-Services exposed by the Open MCT Web platform are often declared as composite services, as this form is open for a variety of common modifications.
+Services exposed by the Open MCT platform are often declared as composite services, as this form is open for a variety of common modifications.

 # Core API

-Most of Open MCT Web's relevant API is provided and/or mediated by the framework; that is, much of developing for Open MCT Web is a matter of adding extensions which access other parts of the platform by means of dependency injection.
+Most of Open MCT's relevant API is provided and/or mediated by the framework; that is, much of developing for Open MCT is a matter of adding extensions which access other parts of the platform by means of dependency injection.